rust-lang/book/src/ch05-01-defining-structs.md

 > references in structs, but for now, we’ll fix errors like these using owned
 > types like `String` instead of references like `&str`.

-## Borrowing Fields of a Struct
+### Borrowing Fields of a Struct

-Similar to our discussion in ["Fixing a Safe Program: Disjoint Tuple Fields"], Rust's borrow checker will track ownership permissions at the both the struct-level and field-level.
+Similar to our discussion in ["Disjoint Tuple Fields"][disjointfields], Rust's borrow checker will track ownership permissions at the both the struct-level and field-level.
 For example, if we borrow a field `x` of a `Point` structure, then both `p` and `p.x` temporarily lose their permissions:

 ```aquascope,permissions,stepper